iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Topological Basics for Optimizations.md

 To prove it, we will need to use the epsilon balls, and arbitrary sequences on the set under discussion.

+If a set is closed, then every limit point is in the set.
+If a set of open, then that is false.

+If a set if compact, then it means it's closed and bounded.

 ---
 ### **Set Operations**